-Eva Mendes Opened Up About Ryan Gosling & How Their Relationship Made Her Want To Become A Mom
+Eva Mendes Opened Up About How Ryan Gosling Inspired Her Decision To Become A Mom

 Some celebrity couples lay it all out there, and others are less revealing.
 Then there are the couples who are like, intensely private — the ones who hardly ever appear in public together or talk about their personal lives.
 Such is the case with Eva Mendes and Ryan Gosling.
 However, Mendes opened up about Gosling and their kids during a recent interview with Women's Health and gave fans a rare glimpse into her life as a mom.